 If you want to become an Early Years Teacher, then you have two options - Qualified Teacher Status (QTS) or Early Years Teacher Status (EYTS).
 But the one you choose sets you on a very different career path.
-QTS enables you to teach a teach a nursery or reception class in maintained schools.
+QTS enables you to teach reception class in maintained schools.
 EYTS enables you to teach in most Early Years settings including nurseries and preschools but not in maintained schools.

 You don’t need any school experience to apply for teacher training.
 But while teaching is very rewarding, it isn't easy.
 Teaching is demanding, you’ll be teaching in class and doing other work outside of those times.
 It’s a really good idea to go into a school to see if teaching is right for you.

 You have lots of options for getting a sense of what it is like to work in schools.
 They range from shadowing a teacher, to volunteering with children to paid roles like after-school club helper or mealtime assistant.
 Meanwhile teaching assistants are uniquely positioned to get a taste for life as a teacher and often excel after making the move from teaching assistant to teacher, check these tips for getting a job as a teaching assistant.

 To be accepted on a teacher training course with QTS you’ll need to submit a written application, and if this is good enough then you’ll be invited to an interview, to assess your suitability to teach.